Dygear/PRISM/docs/LFS/autocross.md

 side with the "ends" of the square bracket and over TO the "flat side" of the square bracket.

-## Restricted areas and route control:
+## Restricted areas and route control
 In "marshall" mode you can place Marshall areas and Route checkers.

 Marshall areas are shown by a red circle.
 If a car enters one of them